NSkelsey/protocol/formats.md

 - Everything but the first 8 characters are removed
 - The last 4 characters of the address are stored as a fingerprint
- * Optioinally that fingerprint can be converted into an rgb value
+ * Optionally that fingerprint can be converted into an rgb value

 ###Examples